Master of Science

 3

 This course blends traditional development and entrepreneurship processes encouraging students to consider how technology-based solutions can solve economic and socially oriented problems.
-The course prepares also students for a more technological approach to product development together with an experience-based introduction into the process of starting a technology company.
-This course is also known as ‘product design and development’ and ‘design thinking’.
+The course also prepares students for a more technological approach of product development together with an experience-based introduction into the process of starting a technology company.

 3